Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Text_Classification/2019-11-11-Semi-supervised_Sequence_Learning.md

 ---

-This is a brief summary of paper for me to study and organize it, [Semi-supervised Sequence Learning, Dai and Le.
-NIPS 2015](https://papers.nips.cc/paper/5949-semi-supervised-sequence-learning) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Semi-supervised Sequence Learning (Dai and Le., NIPS 2015)](https://papers.nips.cc/paper/5949-semi-supervised-sequence-learning) I read and studied.
 {% include MathJax.html %}

 This paper showed the pretrainig with unlabeled data improve the performance of text classification.